Iksha-Rani/Sonic_Aware/README.md

 # Sonic_Aware
 This project involves measuring the sound pressure level in dB and sending a telegram notification informing users of the sound exposure level.
+Scope of improvement: For sound level more than 96 dB, it indicates 96dB itself.
+Better calibration of sound sensor can be one way which little chnages in the given conditions.

 ![nodemcu_soundsensor](https://github.com/Iksha-Rani/Sonic_Aware/assets/77661014/dc04eaa6-fba5-41e6-9b5c-7711c20ee003)